cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     R1(x) := R("R1" || x)
     R2(x) := R("R2" || x)

-In this example, "R1" and "R2" are called domain separation tags.
+In this example, "R1" and "R2" are called domain separation tags;
-Because of these domain separation tags, queries to R1 and R2 cannot yield identical queries to R. overlapping values.
+they ensure that queries to R1 and R2 cannot result in identical queries to R.
-Thus, it is safe to treat them as independent oracles.
+Thus, it is safe to treat R1 and R2 as independent oracles.

 # Roadmap {#roadmap}